 There is always a chance that some will be damaged or lost in the mail, so you want to have enough to cover those.
 Also, you will want to keep a few as keepsakes.
 Often, the couple will keep at least one or two, and the parents of the bride and groom may also appreciate an additional copy.

 Don’t worry, Jpellin Video + Design is the place for you!
 I’m 100% that you will be happy with the final results because it would be customized to fit you.
-Allow me to make your invitations, programs, save-the-date or thank you cards as distinctive as you and your future spouse.
+Allow me to Customize your wedding invitations and programs as distinctive as you and your future spouse.

 To see more visit my stationery page today!